 Tracking number of CF sessions per application easily, and why you should care

 Here's a nice simple solution, the free ServerStats tool, that provides that info.
-It's from Mark Lynch and while a couple years old still works just fine.
-Besides printing out the total count of sessions and the count per application, it also some information about CF memory use, number of processors, and more.
+It's from Mark Lynch (of Learnosity) and while a couple years old still works just fine.
+Besides printing out the total count of sessions and the count per application, ServerStats also shows some information about CF memory use, number of processors, and more.

 Of course, some will want to point out that the CF 8 Server Monitor offers session and memory info, but for those not on CF8 Enterprise, this is a useful alternative.
 Also, some may want to point out that the solution described here uses internal objects that may be disabled (and are also undocumented and unsupported).
 I discuss both these points below.
 There are also some other approaches people take, which I also mention briefly.